KankakeeCommunityCollege/newsroom-commit-history/_posts/2019-03-08-kcc-grad-earns-teacher-of-the-year-honors.md

 “Mann will receive the award April 11 in Rosemont.

 “Shawn was an outstanding Education student,” said Jessica Reardanz-Friedericks, KCC education professor.
 “His work ethic was amazing.
 Never one to settle for anything but the best, Shawn submitted thoughtful and detailed assessments on a consistent basis.
 I could always count on Shawn to do his best.
-I still use a video he created as an example in my Exceptional Learner course, because it is that good.&nbsp;
+I still use a video he created as an example in my Exceptional Learner course, because it is that good.

 “I'm just so excited for him that his efforts were recognized!”